The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Discussion

+Despite the imperfect replay of input spikes, the decorrelation effect is clearly visible in hardware emulations, both on the input and on the output side.
+The reproducibility of emulations on neuromorphic hardware could be improved by stabilizing the environment of the system, e.g., the chip temperature or the support electronics (under development).
+Analog hardware, however, will never reach the level of reproducibility of digital computers.
+But note that, similar to analog hardware, biological neurons exhibit a considerable amount of trial-to-trial variability, even under controlled in-vitro conditions \citep{Mainen95_1503}.
+So far, the details of how neuronal noise, for example, stochastic synapses (spontaneous postsynaptic events, stochastic spike transmission, synaptic failure \citep{Ribrault11_375}), affects correlations in recurrent neural circuits remain unclear.

 Although different \spikey{} chips exhibit different realizations of fixed-pattern noise, they show a comparable extent of heterogeneity and yield results which are qualitatively similar to those presented in this article (\prettyref{app:chips}).
-In the uncalibrated state, correlations are more sensitive to the specific realization of fixed-pattern noise and therefore vary more strongly across different chips (see (B) in \prettyref{appfig:chip603} and \ref{appfig:chip605}).
-For the same reason, the variance of correlations across network realizations is largest in the uncalibrated state.
-Note that the variance across different network realizations is larger than the variance across different trials, i.e., consecutive emulations of identical networks (compare \prettyref{fig:corr_calib} to \prettyref{appfig:control_calib}).

 We have shown that negative feedback in recurrent circuits can efficiently suppress correlations, even in highly heterogeneous systems such as the analog neuromorphic architecture \spikey{}.
 Correlations can be further reduced by minimizing the level of network heterogeneity.
 In this study, we reduced the level of heterogeneity through calibration of neuron parameters in the unconnected case (see \prettyref{sub:methods_calib}).
 The calibration could, in principle, be improved by calibrating neuron (and possibly synapse) parameters in the full recurrent network.
 Such calibration procedures are however time consuming and cumbersome.
 In biological substrates, homeostasis mechanisms \citep{Marder06_563,oleary14_809} keep neurons in a responsive regime and reduce the level of firing-rate heterogeneity in a self-regulating manner.
 Future neuromorphic devices could mimic this behavior, thereby reducing the necessity of time consuming calibration procedures.
+Alternatively, the analog circuits could be optimized to reduce fixed-pattern noise.
+This would likely require the allocation of more chip resources, hence reducing the network size per chip area.